Vortiz001/fid/README.md

 # fid
-Fundamentals of Interactive Design class
+Repo for Fundamentals of Interactive Design class